-In recent years, grid-tied inverters, e.g. photovoltaic systems, fuel cell systems, and wind turbine systems, have been actively studied for energy saving [1]-[3].
-The inverter is required to have a small volume in order to increase the power density of the system [4]-[5].
-Generally, interconnected inductors occupy a majority of the inverter size.
-Therefore, the interconnected inductor is highly required to reduce the size.
+In recent years, grid-tied inverters such as photovoltaic systems, fuel cell systems, and wind turbine systems have been actively studied for energy conservation (1-3).
+An inverter must have a small volume to increase the power density of the system ^(4, 5).
+Because interconnected inductors account for most of the inverter size, it is desirable to reduce the size of the interconnected inductors.
 By reducing the inductance, it is possible to reduce the volume of the inductor.
-A high switching frequency with SiC or GaN devices is applied in term of a same current ripple in order to reduce the inductance of the interconnected inductor.
-Moreover, the capacitance of the filter capacitor is possible to reduce due to a filter design of high cutoff frequency.
-Therefore, it is possible to apply the high resonance frequency output filter for the inverter by increasing the switching frequency.
+This can be achieved using high switching frequency silicon carbide (SiC) or gallium nitride (GaN)-based devices, applied using the same current ripple.
+Moreover, the capacitance of the filter capacitor can be reduced by designing a filter with a high cutoff frequency.
+Therefore, it is possible to apply a high resonance frequency output filter for the inverter by increasing the switching frequency.
 On the other hand, the inverter output current overshoot rate becomes high during the voltage sag when the inductance of the interconnected inductor is reduced.
-Thus, the authors propose the high-speed gate-block method and the design method of LC or LCL filter in order to meet the fault-ride-through (FRT) requirements [6]-[7].
-In particular, in order to meet the FRT requirements, a filter capacitor with low capacitance is desirably designed to reduce the resonance.
+Thus, the authors propose a high-speed gate-block method and the design of an LC or LCL filter to meet the fault ride-through (FRT) requirements ^(6,7).
+In particular, to meet the FRT requirements, a filter capacitor with low capacitance is designed to reduce the resonance.